MS-Santi/SimpleBotPrompt/README.md

 ```
 ### Creating a prompt

 Use one of the helper functions to create a prompt.
-In all cases, the parameter txt is the question or prompt that will be presented to the user.
-Other parameters should be self-explanatory:
+Parameters should be self-explanatory:

 ```javascript
     public static promptForNumber(